Skip to main content

 What weight should a weighted blanket be for a child with autism?

-For children with autism, the general guideline is 10% of body weight plus 1-2 pounds.
-However, this should always be adjusted based on the child's preference and comfort.
-For younger children or those with mobility concerns, consult with an occupational therapist.
+For children with autism, a conservative starting point is about 10% of body weight or lighter, but comfort, mobility, and the child's ability to remove the blanket matter more than a formula.
+For younger children or anyone with breathing, mobility, seizure, circulation, or medical concerns, consult a pediatrician or occupational therapist.
 Never use weighted blankets on infants or children under 2 years old.

 Are compression vests safe for autistic children?